Mlkurta/ENCE_3100_Michael_Kurta/Lab5/readme.md

 Multiplier RTL from arrayed 8 bit adders.

+It takes two rising edges of the clock to complete the calculation.
+In the gif below, I started the sequnce by flipping the 2^3 (8) switch, pressing the clock key, and then flipping the 2^5 (32) switch.
+When starting at 0, this sequence will still display a '0'.
+When the gif starts, the key is pressed two times, and this shows the 2^3 * 100 = 800,  + (2^5 * 100) = 40000.

 <img width="817" height="939" alt="image" src="https://github.com/user-attachments/assets/36344049-9315-41a7-8c9e-a51a9564c715" />

 Since there aren't enough switches to input 16 bits, the B register is pre-loaded with a value of 7'd100.
 So every update of the switches and clock multiplies the current